 Any area of soil that is disturbed or otherwise affected during construction and redevelopment work shall be maintained to minimize the creation and dispersion of dust.
 These areas may include but are not necessarily limited to active excavation areas, haul roads, active soil stockpiles and loading areas, entrances and exits to the Site, and adjacent public roadways.
 Dust suppression shall be conducted through regular sweeping and sprinkling of water, as necessary, and/or with an appropriate commercial grade dust suppressant.
 Several applications of water and/or other dust suppressant may be required each day to effectively manage dust.

-To prevent the tracking of Site soils into the public roadways, a tire wash area must be established and the tires of each vehicle exiting the Site must be free of visible soil and dust.
+To prevent the tracking of Site soils into the public roadways, a stabilized construction entrance, tire wash area, and/or similar provisions must be established and the tires of each vehicle exiting the Site must be free of visible soil and dust.
 All truck tires and equipment will be inspected and cleaned as necessary prior to leaving the Site.
-In addition, regular street sweeping shall be conducted to clean the roadways adjacent to the Site where fugitive soil or dust that is not properly addressed by the tire wash may be tracked.
+In addition, regular street sweeping shall be conducted to clean the roadways adjacent to the Site where fugitive soil or dust.

-All water generated during dust control activities shall be managed in accordance with Section 4.8.
+Any water generated during dust control activities shall be managed in accordance with Section 4.8.

 Soil Characterization